Detecting And Treating A Cracked Tooth

-Some dental issues such as a knocked out tooth or a broken crown are pretty hard to miss.
+Some dental issues, such as a knocked-out tooth or a broken crown, are relatively easy to spot.
 And while you may think that a cracked tooth would also be difficult to overlook, the truth is that many people have trouble spotting this dental problem.
-To give yourself a better chance at recognizing a tooth fracture, take a look at the common causes and symptoms behind cracked teeth.
+To give yourself a better chance at recognizing a tooth fracture, take a look at the common causes and symptoms of cracked teeth.

 What Causes a Tooth to Crack?

 Several behaviors and incidents can lead to a crack, also known as a fracture, in one of your teeth.
-In some cases, simply chewing on a hard object or type of food such a candy or ice can cause a crack to develop.
+In some cases, simply chewing on a hard object or type of food, such as candy or ice, can cause a crack to develop.
 Habits that are sometimes related to stress, including tooth grinding or jaw clenching, can also make your teeth more susceptible to fractures.
 Occasionally, an accident or forceful trauma may lead to a cracked tooth.

 What Are the Signs That Your Tooth is Cracked?

 A crack in your tooth can be hard to detect simply because these fractures are often invisible to the human eye.
-In fact, hairline cracks may not even appear on X-rays.
-So how can you tell if your tooth is fractured?
+Hairline cracks may not even appear on X-rays.
+So, how can you tell if your tooth is fractured?
 Look out for localized pain that flares up when you bite into food or when you expose your teeth to hot or cold temperatures.

 What Steps Should You Take?